 7. Star Gazing

 Mt John near Lake Tekapo is one of the most important night sky spots in the country and draws plenty of international visitors.
-In fact, the Mt John observatory is a huge draw for visitors from all over the world as it’s one of only three Gold Standard International Dark Sky Reserves in the world.
-To experience the Aoraki Mackenzie International Dark Sky reserve you need to spend a night in either Tekapo, Twizel or Mt Cook village.
+In fact, the Mt John observatory is a huge draw card for visitors from all over the world as it’s one of only 24 International Dark Sky Reserves in the world.
+To experience the Aoraki Mackenzie Gold Tier International Dark Sky reserve you need to spend a night in either Tekapo, Twizel or Mt Cook village.
 Winter is a particularly good time for night viewing or star gazing.
 If photography and film-making are your thing, pick a clear, crisp night and set up some time-lapse photography to capture the skies over New Zealand from a superb vantage point.
 Low pollution and light levels in this part of the world means that the stars are even brighter.
 The long nights in winter give you a good window of opportunity for getting the best shots or simply enjoying the beauty of the southern skies.

 The surrounding Mackenzie country is also one of the most beautiful places in the entire country.
-Visiting in the winter months will give you the chance to experience a different shade of the high country lakes amazing blue/green lake colours with a backdrop of the snowy Southern Alps.
+Visiting in the winter months will give you the chance to experience a different shade of the high country lakes and their amazing blue/green lake colours with a backdrop of the snowy Southern Alps.

 New Zealand Winter Event Recommendations